POKER WIKI - know about poker

 The Evolution Of Poker And Its Possible Origins

 The origins of the world’s most popular card game “Poker” is widely disputed, and is commonly thought that poker was invented by the Chinese around 900 AD, as a variant of Chinese dominoes.

-The game of poker that we know today has a rich history that began well before the 19th Century and has evolved over a period of nearly 1,000 years and across a wide spectrum of civilizations.
-Some attribute the origins of the game to Persian game called "As Nas" dating back to the 16th century and another theory points that Poker originated from the French game of ‘Poque’ and another theory relates to the German game "Pochspiel".
+The game of poker that we know today has a rich history that began well before the 19th Century and has evolved over nearly 1,000 years and across a wide spectrum of civilizations.
+Some attribute the origins of the game to the Persian game called "As Nas" dating back to the 16th century another theory points out that Poker originated from the French game of ‘Poque’ and another theory relates to the German game "Pochspiel".

 The Modern Poker

-Poker travelled from New Orleans by steamboat up the Mississippi and Ohio rivers.
+Poker traveled from New Orleans by steamboat up the Mississippi and Ohio rivers.
 The game then spread via wagon and train.

 The game flourished in the United States during the 19th century when the country began its westward expansion.
 Hence, the history of poker is commonly associated with America's "Wild West".

-The question on the origin of poker will undoubtedly continue but the game will go on and on.
+The question of the origin of poker will undoubtedly continue but the game will go on and on.